GovTechSG/purple-a11y/README.md

-# Purple HATS
+# Purple A11y

-Purple HATS is a customisable, automated accessibility testing tool that allows software development teams to assess whether their products are user-friendly to persons with disabilities (PWDs).
+Purple A11y is a customisable, automated accessibility testing tool that allows software development teams to assess whether their products are user-friendly to persons with disabilities (PWDs).

-This is the engine and command-line interface (CLI) for Purple HATS.
-For a desktop graphical user interface (GUI), check out [Purple HATS Desktop](https://github.com/GovTechSG/purple-hats-desktop).
+This is the engine and command-line interface (CLI) for Purple A11y.
+For a desktop graphical user interface (GUI), check out [Purple A11y Desktop](https://github.com/GovTechSG/purple-hats-desktop).

 ## Technology Stack